Central Pennsylvania Slip and Fall Claims

-How a slip and fall case unfolds will be based on whether the property on which the accident occurred was commercial or residential.
+How a slip and fall case unfolds will be based on whether the property was commercial or residential.
 Each of these scenarios carries different stipulations for the landlord or property owner in terms of what they are responsible to maintain and what they can be held liable for.

 For the landlord or owner to be at fault in a residential slip and fall case, you, as the victim, must be able to demonstrate that:

 - The landlord controlled the conditions that were ultimately the cause of the fall

 - Preventing the fall would have been possible through repairs that are considered inexpensive

 - An injury was an obvious consequence of failing to perform the repairs

 - The landlord’s inability or unwillingness to fix or repair the problem caused the accident